-Quick question: Think of a colour, any colour you like.
+Quick question: Think of a colour, any one you like.
 What’s the first feeling you associate with that colour?
 I’m sure you’ve heard that yellow is a “happy colour” or that blue is a “calming colour”.
 But what determines this association of different emotions or characteristics with colours?
 Let’s explore the interesting concept of colour psychology.

 What is Colour Psychology?